StevensSEC/softe.club/src/articles/events/pimp-my-terminal/pimp-my-terminal.md

 #### Extensions

 _Tip: You can install these quickly by pressing `Ctrl + P` and typing the command `ext install PACKAGE`_

-- Github Copilot - Amazing AI code completion trained on all the code in github.
+-   [Github Copilot](https://github.com/features/copilot) `GitHub.copilot` - Amazing AI code completion trained on all the code in github.
 Completes whole functions for you.
 Free for students.
 -   TabNine `tabnine.tabnine-vscode` - Uses machine learning to help you write code faster. - Not battery friendy, not memory friendly.
 -   GitLens `eamodio.gitlens` - Extra git integration features.
 -   Path Intellisense `christian-kohler.path-intellisense` - Autocompletes filenames.